 The Damage Ice Dams Can Do

-Over the five-year period leading up to 2007, water damage and freezing accounted for the second largest share of homeowner insurance claims, according to Claire Wilkinson of the Insurance Information Institute.
+Water damage and freezing accounted for the second largest share of homeowner insurance claims, according to Claire Wilkinson of the Insurance Information Institute.
 The average homeowner claim for such damages was $5,531.

 Ice dams are responsible for cracked plaster ceilings and walls, peeling paint, soaked carpets, and buckled wood floors.
 Less visible but no less destructive effects include drenched insulation, rotting joists, and the formation of mold.
 The most common form of ice dam damage is collapsed rain gutters, which can cost $100 to $300 per side to repair.